Lev135/FineTeX/README.md

 FineTeX is just a simple (for the moment) language with more flexibility in commands definitions than pure LaTeX.
-However, the translator from FineTeX generates normal LaTeX code, that can be used as you wish.
+However, the FineTex translator generates normal LaTeX code, that can be used as you wish.

 Features available at the moment